worldpossible/RACHEL5/README.md

 # sending a message remote-to-rachel did not work -- android did not pick up the bundle
 # i think i need to register the device
 # XXX: on the register link on RACHEL there is a missing icon
-# XXX: no indication which fields are required (oh, it's all ... link to a gps tool? link to a default or choosable icon?)
+# XXX: no indication which fields are required (oh, it's all ... link to a gps tool?
+# XXX: link to a default or choosable icon?)
 # XXX: all data lost if you submit with missing info
 # XXX: when done, you get a back button that takes you to the same blank form
 # Note: admin password: grep admin /opt/emulewebservice/node/datapost-admin/app.js
 # XXX: no way to see registration data? can you change by overwriting?

 # android app (i got it from datapost.site, not RACHEL device):
-# XXX: initial page doesn't inclue sync buttons (shows profile) - you have to go to menu > home
+# XXX: initial page doesn't inclue sync buttons (shows profile) - you have to go
-# XXX: even after sending a reply from my gmail address, the app says there is "no bundle to pick up"
+# XXX: to menu > home even after sending a reply from my gmail address, the app
+# XXX: says there is "no bundle to pick up".
 # XXX: Romeo says there may be problems with the server at the moment, so moving on
 ```